 “A Very Fine Yarn” is our interactive exhibition to showcase the incredible process natural fibres go through, and the complete history of the mill.
 We also have a delicious cafe where you can dig into some mouth-watering, locally sourced produce after you’ve had enough of shopping.

-Emma is the Retail Store Manager at Creswick Woollen Mills.
-Working at the Mill is very diverse and no day is the same, which Emma thrives on.
-Emma is passionate about the history of Creswick Woollen Mills and the incredible selection of products Creswick sells.
+Cass is the Retail Store Manager at Creswick Woollen Mills.
+Working at the Mill is very diverse and no day is the same, which Cass thrives on.
+Cass is passionate about the history of Creswick Woollen Mills and the incredible selection of products Creswick sells.

-Emma loves chatting with Creswick's diverse customers - whether they are international travellers, Aussies passing through in their caravans or very loyal local customers, they are always up for a chat.
-And not to forget Creswick's animals…every morning begins with a greeting by the Creswick team of animals; alpacas, lambs, sheep and the very cheeky goats, along with a coffee from The Mill Café.
+Cass loves chatting with Creswick's diverse customers - whether they are international travellers, Aussies passing through in their caravans or very loyal local customers, they are always up for a chat.
+And not to forget Creswick's animals…every morning begins with a greeting by the Creswick team of animals; alpacas, lambs, sheep and the very cheeky goats!

 Admire the architecture of Creswick's broad, elegantly curved main street, studded with buildings that owe their existence to the gold rush town's heyday.

 Originally inhabited by the Indigenous Dja Dja Wurrung people, Creswick grew rapidly during the gold rush years and later became the birthplace of reforestation and home to the school of forestry in Victoria.

 Get a glimpse of the town's rich history on a stroll past the old Masonic Lodge, State Savings Bank, Creswick Library and Post Office.
 For a closer look, spend a few quiet hours delving into the local folklore at the Creswick Museum.